kallaway/100-days-of-code/log.md

 * Established a Gherkin like syntax for annotating our unit tests
 * Able to parse embedded SQL files to generate a database
 * Installed https://sqlitebrowser.org/ to browse file based databases
+* Implement POST on /Weight
+* Store data in a database

 ** To Research:**
 * What does the LAUNCHER_PATH environment variable do?